NuGet/docs.microsoft.com-nuget/docs/policies/NuGet-FAQ.md

 **Is it possible to reserve names for packages that will be published in future?**

 Yes.
 You can reserve IDs for packages on [nuget.org](https://www.nuget.org/) by requesting a package ID prefix for your account.
-In order to request a package ID prefix, send mail to account (at) nuget.org with the package owner display name, and the requested package ID prefix.
+In order to request a package ID prefix, follow the instructions in the [documentation](https://docs.microsoft.com/nuget/reference/id-prefix-reservation).

 **How do I claim ownership for packages ?**